Meet The Team

 Uncomplicated… Holistic… Local… Pro-active

-Appointed as Director of The Ripple Pond, I look after the day to day management of the charity since of April 2016.
+Appointed as Director of The Ripple Pond, I look after the day to day management of the charity since April 2016.

 I am a retired Royal Marine having served for 35 years, so fully understand the various aspects of military life that The Ripple Pond gets involved in.
 I have also seen at very close hand that injuries received by service personnel can impact not only the service member but their close family.